-Tasmania Fire Service recommends that you plan to leave early on days that are forecast Severe, Extreme or Catastrophic Fire Danger Rating.
+Tasmania Fire Service recommends that you plan to leave early on days with a Fire Danger Rating forecast of Extreme or Catastrophic.

 My Triggers These are the signs that will help you decide that it is time to leave early.
 Weather conditions - Hot, windy and dry Fire Danger Rating Safe to leave - time to exit safely NOTE: Tasmania Fire Service recommends you tick all of the triggers above.
 Other triggers Where will I go?
 On bushfire risk days, your safest option is to visit friends, family or sites away from fire areas.
 It's a good idea to list some alternatives.
 Who to tell Key people you need to inform that you are leaving your property, where you are going and how you are getting there.
 Contact Phone Number What will we take?
-Other items Emergency Kit (fact sheet available on the bushfire.tas.gov.au_home page) Water Medications (and prescriptions) Important documents (passports, banking, insurance etc.) External hard drive (scanned documents/photos) Laptop and/or tablet Personal treasures NOTE: Tasmania Fire Service recommends
+Other items Mobile phone/charger Emergency Kit (fact sheet available on the bushfire.tas.gov.au home page) Water Medications (and prescriptions) Important documents (passports, banking, insurance etc.) External hard drive (scanned documents/photos) Laptop and/or tablet Personal treasures NOTE: Tasmania Fire Service recommends you tick all of the items above.